smcmahon/Products.PloneFormGen/README.rst

 The mail adapter is basically a tailored version of PloneFormMailer, minus the Formulator adapter machinery.
-Thanks to PloneFormMailer's authors, Jens Klein and Reinout van Rees.
+Thanks to PloneFormMailer's authors, Jens Klein and Reinout van Rees for this code and for continual assistance since the package's introduction.

 Pierre-Yves Landure provided tremendous help with the i18n machinery.
 Sebastien Douche and Pierre-Yves Landure provided the French translation.